-Inheritance Tax Incidence – UK
+Inheritance Tax Incidence – UK.
+Inheritance law in the UK applies to all official residents.

 WHAT IS INHERITANCE TAX?